-- 1. A meeting with the Dean to discuss the possibility of cross- registration.
+- 1. A meeting with the Dean to discuss the possibility of cross-registration.
 The Chair of the General Education (CGE) assesses if the student is eligible following the conditions above. - 2.
-If the student is eligible for cross-registration, they will be advised to submit a letter of request to cross register addressed to the Academic Committee c/o the CGE.
-The letter must indicate the course, the reason for the cross- registration, and the school.
+If the student is eligible for cross-registration, they will be advised to submit a letter of request to cross-register addressed to the Academic Committee c/o the CGE.
+The letter must indicate the course, the reason for the cross-registration, and the school.
 The letter should also state that the student acknowledges that any receipt of financial aid funding, including student loans, may negatively impact future aid as anticipated at EIC and that they agree not to utilize these funds at the guest institution. - 3.
-The student fills-out the Cross-Registration Form (CRF) and submits all documents together.

-If permission is granted, it is the responsibility of the student to process their registration for cross-registration.
-EIC has no articulation with any other college; acceptance of the student for cross-registration is not guaranteed.
-It is also the responsibility of the student to request for their official transcript of records to be sent to EIC after finishing the cross-registered course.
+The student fills out the Cross-Registration Form (CRF) and submits all documents together. the responsibility of the student to request for their official transcript of records to be sent to EIC after finishing the cross-registered course.
 The student is advised to confirm in writing that their guest institution will not be seeking financial aid funds.
 It is ultimately the student's responsibility to ensure that balances as owed to any institution are paid and that their eligibility for future funding at EIC is not jeopardized.